iterative/dvc.org/content/docs/command-reference/params/index.md

 outdated upon `dvc repro` (or `dvc status`).

 > Note that DVC does not pass the parameter values to stage commands.
 The
-> commands executed by `dvc run` or `dvc repro` will have to load and parse the
+> commands executed by DVC will have to load and parse the parameters file by
-> parameters file by itself.
+> itself.

 ## Options